PSI VisSIG Wonderful Wednesday Webinar Series

-Chrissie Fletcher, Vice Chair and Secretary
+Chrissie Fletcher, PSI Chair

 Chrissie is passionate about her profession as a statistician and the significant value statistics has in development and commercialisation of new medicines in the Pharmaceutical Industry.